intermine/im-docs/docs/system-requirements/software/macs.rst

 * `webapps` - the directory web applications are deployed to
 * `conf` - configuration files

-Before starting you need to set up a mananger user so you can deploy web applications and we recommend you allocate more RAM to tomcat - [wiki:Prerequisites#Tomcat see here]
+Before starting you need to set up a manager user so you can deploy web applications and we recommend you allocate more RAM to tomcat - [wiki:Prerequisites#Tomcat see here]

 Start up tomcat by running: